 Industry connections and resources

 Melbourne Polytechnic provides the opportunity for you to work on special-purpose machinery in state-of-the-art facilities.
 You will hone the skills that put you ahead of the rest to build a promising career.
-Our workshops are fully equipped with machine tools such as lathes, milling machines and drilling machines.
+Our workshops are fully equipped with machine tools such as lathes, milling machines,drilling machines, and precision grinders.

 Our industry-experienced teachers bring a wealth of knowledge and experience to focus on workmanship, instilling a sound work ethic and developing skills in demand in industry.

-Successful completion of this course opens up a diverse range of employment opportunities as a tradesperson in the field of fitting and machining.
+Successful completion of this course opens up a diverse range of employment opportunities as a tradesperson in the field of fitting and machining, and machine building and maintenance.

 The student tuition fees as published are correct at time of publication and subject to change given individual circumstances at enrolment.
 All enrolments excluding RPL/RCC and Higher Education incur an Amenities fee with a maximum cap of $250

-Assessment MethodsAssessment will be carried out by competency testing of each unit including ongoing practical projects
+Assessment MethodsAssessment is carried out by competency testing of each unit by completing practical assessment tasks, as well as ongoing practical projects.

 MaterialsWhat we will supply